 - Concluding Thoughts – Major Pros and Cons.

-Unlike the Zenfone 2 series the smartphones in Zenfone 3 iteration comes with notable differences in external appearance.
-A radical and positive change as far as the build quality of the smartphones are concerned.
+Unlike the Zenfone 2 series, the phones in Zenfone 3 iteration comes with notable differences in external appearance.
+A radical and positive change as far as the build quality of the mobiles is concerned.

-The Zenfone 3 Laser is a metal clad smartphone with uni-body design.
-It is not like most of the cheaper smartphones with metal build like the Le 1S or the Redmi 3S Prime, the metal build on those don’t feel as premium as the Zenfone 3 laser.
-Off course this costs twice as much as those smartphones.
+The Zenfone 3 Laser is a metal-clad smartphone with uni-body design.
+It is not like most of the cheaper smartphones with a metal build like the Le 1S or the Redmi 3S Prime, the metal build on those don’t feel as premium as the Zenfone 3 laser.
+Of course this costs twice as much as those smartphones.

-The smartphone comes in matte shades and doesn’t have those CD glare like patterns anywhere.
+It comes in matte shades and doesn’t have that CD glare like patterns anywhere.
 The Gold version which we are reviewing is more like the soft gold color and 2 visible antenna lines at the back.
 There is a small front camera at the front and ambient light sensor, proximity sensor along with the speaker grill at the top.

-The smartphone’s back has an anti-smudge coating, which is a good thing for sweaty hands.
+The mobile’s back has an anti-smudge coating, which is a good thing for sweaty hands.
 While the Zenfone 3 glass back is prone to fingerprints the Zenfone 3 laser, don’t suffer from this.

-We actually don’t like protruding antenna lines which can be seen in most of the Chinese smartphone these days, but the Zenfone 3 laser doesn’t look ugly with its thin, shiny lines which are look better than iphone 6s.
+We actually don’t like protruding antenna lines which can be seen in most of the Chinese phones these days, but the Zenfone 3 laser doesn’t look ugly with its thin, shiny lines which look better than iPhone 6s.

-The rear side of the smart phone carries a fingerprint scanner below the camera, which is little elongated so you don’t wana struggle to reach it.
+The rear side of the mobile carries a fingerprint scanner below the camera, which is little elongated so you don’t wanna struggle to reach it.
 Though I would prefer a circular scanner.

 The camera is bound by the Laser sensor, and there is a Dual LED flash on other side.